nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example:**
 <br>
-* You want to see all the applicants with interview within the next three days who exist in HMHero yet.
+* You want to see all the applicants with interview within the next three days who exist in HMHero.
-* You run the remind command.

 Command Input Box: `remind`